Baron Von Blitzschlag: Fictional character biography

 During World War II, Baron Werner Von Blitzschlag was a Nazi supervillain who fought an assortment of Golden Age superheroes.

 Following the conclusion to Civil War, Baron Von Blitzschlag is recruited into The Initiative and works at Camp Hammond, seemingly taking the position as the head of scientific research.
 He sits in on training sessions and is particularly interested in the development of Trauma's abilities.

-Von Blitzschlag creates several clones of MVP, three of which become the Scarlet Spiders.
-Blitzschlag becomes emotionally attached to his three 'sons' and shows distress when two of them are killed in combat and the third one rejects him.
-Von Blitzschlag is later wounded by KIA, one of MVP's clones, leaving him wheelchair-bound and reliant on a life-supporting apparatus powered by his own bioelectricity.When Thor's clone Ragnarok reawakens, he seemingly kills Von Blitzschlag with his hammer.
-Instead, the electric discharges make Von Blitzschlag even more powerful and able to stand, as electricity "is his blood".
-Von Blitzschlag also appears when Star-Lord and the Guardians of the Galaxy brief Gauntlet and Mister Fantastic about the conquest of the Negative Zone prison.
+Von Blitzschlag creates several clones of Michael Van Patrick, three of which become the Scarlet Spiders.
+Blitzschlag becomes emotionally attached to his three 'sons', and shows distress when two of them are killed in combat and the third one rejects him.
+Von Blitzschlag is later wounded by KIA, one of MVP's clones, leaving him unable to walk and reliant on a life-supporting apparatus powered by his bioelectricity.
+When Thor's clone Ragnarok reawakens, he seemingly kills Von Blitzschlag with his hammer.
+Instead, Ragnarok's electricity make Von Blitzschlag even more powerful and able to stand, as electricity "is his blood".
+Von Blitzschlag also appears when Star-Lord and the Guardians of the Galaxy brief Gauntlet and Mister Fantastic about the conquest of Negative Zone Prison Alpha.

 When the Avengers Resistance invades Camp H.A.M.M.E.R., Hardball and Cloud 9 walk in on a depowered Komodo holding Baron Von Blitzschlag at gunpoint and stop her from shooting him.
 Von Blitzschlag surrenders and gives the heroes a flash-drive containing records of Norman Osborn's actions in exchange for leniency.

 Powers and abilities

 Baron Werner Von Blitzschlag has genius-level intellect.
-He later possessed the power to manipulate electricity where he is able to absorb electricity, use it to enhance his physical traits, and turn into a sentient electrical form.
+He later possessed the power to manipulate electricity, allowing him to absorb electricity, use it to enhance his physical traits, and turn into a sentient electrical form.